Compound Butter is simple to make and adds amazing flavor to whatever you put it on. Use it on bread, meats or vegetables.

-Compound butter is simply butter that has had something else added to it.
-Maybe you’ve eaten at a restaurant that served yummy garlic butter – that is a compound butter.
+It is simply a combination of butter and something else.
+In today’s recipe it is butter and fresh herbs but the possibilities are endless.
+Maybe you’ve eaten at a restaurant that served yummy garlic butter, that is a compound butter.

 Butter is ready to use after it has firmed up.
 If it gets too hard just let it sit at room temperature for a while.

 Frequently Asked Questions